oscarnevarezleal/laravel-sed/README.md

 |config.edit | Replace literal value in configuration            |`config.php/`_`timezone`_|
 |config.append_array_value | Adds a new array item to the array  |`config.php/`_`providers`_|
 |config.append_array_class_assoc | Adds a new array association to the array  |`config.php/`_`aliases`_|
+|config-gen globals | Generates a config file from arguments